ElvenTools/elven-nft-minter-sc/README.md

 - Quick jumpstart: [www.elven.tools/docs/jump-start.html](https://www.elven.tools/docs/jump-start.html)
 - Intro video: [www.youtu.be/resGP6a7_34](https://youtu.be/resGP6a7_34)

 🚨 Be aware that the Smart Contract doesn't have any audits.
-It has complete functionality for the first version, but it is still needs some improvements.
+It has complete functionality for the first version, but it still needs some improvements.
 Test it first on the devnet/testnet. 🚨

 **You can use [elven-tools-cli](https://github.com/ElvenTools/elven-tools-cli) for deployment and interactions!**

+**You can use [elven-tools-dapp](https://github.com/ElvenTools/elven-tools-dapp) as your frontend dapp for minting process!
+(NextJS based app)**

 ### What is it?